Sustainable Drainage Systems (SuDS)

 For the exact location and traffic management please visit Causeway One.network.

-Hampshire County Council is working in partnership with Southern Water to deliver drainage improvements in Fareham, as part of a wider programme of work to reduce sewer flooding and protect local rivers and coastal waters.
+Hampshire County Council is working in partnership with Southern Water to deliver Sustainable Drainage Systems (SuDS) improvements in Fareham as part of a wider programme aimed at reducing sewer flooding and protecting local rivers and coastal waters.

 Older combined sewers in the UK carry both household wastewater and rainwater in the same pipes.
 During heavy rainfall, large volumes of rainwater from roads, driveways and roofs enter the combined sewer network and these systems can quickly become overloaded.
 This increases the risk of waste water being released into rivers and the sea through combined sewer overflows (CSOs), to prevent flooding to homes and businesses.